peteroupc/html3dutil/doc/H3DU.PiecewiseCurve.md

 A <a href="H3DU.Curve.md">curve evaluator object</a> for a curve made up of one or more individual curves.

+The combined curves U coordinates range from 0 to N, where N is the number of curves.
+In this way, the integer part of a U coordinate indicates the curve the coordinate refers to.
+For example, if there are four curves, coordinates from 0, but less than 1, belong to the first curve, and coordinates from 1, but less than 2, belong to the second curve.
+The U coordinate equal to N refers to the end of the last curve in the piecewise curve.

 #### Parameters

 * `curves` (Type: Array.&lt;Object>)<br>An array of curve evaluator objects, such as an instance of <a href="H3DU.Curve.md">H3DU.Curve</a> or one of its subclasses.
 The combined curve should be continuous in that the curves that make it up should connect at their end points (except the curve need not be closed).